-With thanks to our colleagues from Mersey Care NHS Foundation Trust please find the latest bulletin attached.
+With thanks to our colleagues at Cumbria, Northumberland, Tyne and Wear NHS Foundation trust the latest Neurorehabilitation and Neuropsychiatry Bulletin is now available to view and download.
 Some articles are freely accessible, others require an Open Athens account.
-For support accessing any of the articles, please contact academic.library@lscft.nhs.uk
+Please get in touch for support with this: academic.library@lscft.nhs.uk.

 Source: KnowledgeShare